Am I rich? You can find out using my net worth percentile calculator to see if you have above average net worth by age.

 60+ year-olds | $235,132 | 1.5x |

-In fact, the average net worth of a household between 20-30 years old is only around $5,000, or one-tenth of the average net worth of a household between 30-40 years old.
+The table showed the average net worth of a household between 20-30 years old is only around $5K, or one-tenth of the average net worth of a household between 30-40 years old, or $56K.

 If you are a woman wondering how to achieve FIRE, make sure to read my guide Financial Independence for the Ambitious Woman.